Learn more about nuclear medicine

 NOT CURRENTLY AVAILABLE

-The following list is intended to provide information about molecules that came on the market with strong support from the radiopharmaceutical industry but had to be withdrawn for diverse reasons.
-There may be some of these drugs that could enter a second life in some remote countries as most of them have mainly been withdraw for marketing and competition reasons and their efficacy is not questionable.
+The following list is intended to provide information about molecules that came on the market or were close to reach the market with strong support from the industry, but had to be withdrawn for diverse reasons.
+Some of these drugs could enter a second life in some remote countries as most of them have mainly been withdraw for marketing and competition reasons and their efficacy is not questionable.

 Looking to learn more?